-The cheap price tag and addictive saltiness of instant noodle soup in a convenient foam cup was the stuff of midnight dinner dreams in college.
-But now that I'm older, arguably wiser and definitely more in-tune with health and nutrtition, my favorite quick slurpable meal needed a serious upgrade.
+The cheap price tag and addictive saltiness of beef-flavored instant noodle soup in a convenient foam cup was the stuff of midnight dinner dreams in college.
+But now that I'm older, arguably wiser and definitely more in-tune with health and nutrition, my favorite quick slurpable meal needed a serious upgrade.
 I give you: homemade cup of noodle soups.

-One serving of our Spicy Ramen Cup of Noodles saves you 179 miligrams of sodium and 3 grams of saturated fat while packing in an extra 10 grams of protein and an extra 8 grams of fiber.
+One serving of our Spicy Ramen Cup of Noodles saves you 179 milligrams of sodium and 3 grams of saturated fat while packing in an extra 10 grams of protein and an extra 8 grams of fiber.
 Just add water to these beautiful veggie-loaded noodle soups and lunch is ready in no time-plus each jar only takes about 5 minutes to assemble.

 Try these: DIY Instant Cup of Noodles Soup Recipes

-3-4 teaspoons creamy flavor base
+- 3-4 teaspoons creamy flavor base

-1 teaspoon to 2 tablespoons liquid flavor, optional
+- 1 teaspoon to 2 tablespoons liquid flavor, optional

-1/2 to 1 cup raw vegetables
+- 1/2 to 1 cup raw vegetables

-1/2 cup cooked noodles
+- 1/2 cup cooked noodles

-3 ounces cooked protein
+- 3 ounces cooked protein

 Here's how to do it: